-The objective of this Fund is to deliver moderate capital growth with some income over the medium term (i.e. more than five years).
+The objective of this Fund is to deliver income with some capital growth over the medium term (i.e. more than five years).
 The Fund will hold at least 80% of its portfolio in a mixture of equities and fixed interest securities, achieving this exposure through investment in actively and passively managed collective investment schemes (which may include collective investment schemes managed by the Manager or by an affiliate of the Manager), closed ended funds and exchange traded funds.